kcamichael/BookRater/README.md

 You can list books by by their author in the GET dropdown that says /AuthorSearch/AuthorId/.

-You can list all books in the GET drop down that say /api/Book/.
+You can list all books in the GET drop down that says /api/Book/.

 You can create a new book entry by using the POST dropdown that says /api/Book/.